morrownr/USB-WiFi/Performance_Comparison.md

 1. Alfa AWUS036ACHM
 2. Alfa AWUS036ACM
 3. Alfa AWUS036ACH
+Honorable mention: Alfa AWUS036ACS
 ```
 Note: Penetration testers should take a look at adapters 1 and 2.
+Adapter 1 has exceptional range.
+Here are the drivers for the [AWUS036ACH](https://github.com/morrownr/8812au-20210629) and the [AWUS036ACS](https://github.com/morrownr/8821au-20210708).

 -----